-A-level: AAA including biology and chemistry.
-No general studies or critical thinking.
+A-level: AAA Including Biology and Chemistry, excluding General Studies and Critical thinking.
 You must achieve a Pass in the practical element of any science A-levels.

-GCSE: 6 at A* - B or Grade 6 and above, including chemistry, biology (or Dual Science), English and maths.
+GCSE: A minimum of 6 GCSEs at Grade B or higher or Grade 6 and above, including Chemistry, Biology (or Dual Science) English and Maths.

 Other course specific tests: